 The curriculum is underpinned by the Juniper values of Respect, Community, Curiosity, Courage, Creativity and Independence and our motto of Kindness, Enjoyment and Achievement.
 The children are clear about the behaviours that show they are following the school values; our values are taught on their own e.g. through assemblies and also through other areas of the curriculum.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

 In Year 4 and Year 6 the children are able to take part in a residential visit.
 These trips involve aspects of history, geography and outdoor education as well as the opportunity to develop social skills and independence.
 All years undertake educational visits and inspirational topic days.
 Before any visit takes place, the initial plan is approved by the Headteacher and risk assessments are completed.
 In order for educational visits to take place, parents are asked to make a voluntary contribution towards the cost.
 Children across the school benefit from visiting speakers and special curriculum days.

-The link above will take you to detailed information about our school curriculum in each academic year for every subject.
+Please click 'here' for detailed information about our school curriculum in each academic year for every subject.